Petschko/Java-RPG-Maker-MV-Decrypter/README.md

 This Project is also able to decrypt whole RPG-Directories.
 It's similar to [my previous Project](https://github.com/Petschko/RPG-Maker-MV-Decrypter) but more comfortable.

+### Which Files can be decrypted with this Program?
+You can decrypt the Build-In-Encrypted Files from the RPG Maker MV.
+They usually have the extension `.rpgmvp`, `.rpgmvm` or `.rpgmvo`

 ## Requirements
 - Java 8 or higher
 - Any OS (Linux, Windows, IOS etc)